 Hips are another target body area for the older exerciser.
 Hip fracture is common in the frailer, older population; therefore, maintaining hip abductor strength is important.
 This not only provides some additional ‘padding’ in the event of a fall onto the hip, but effective strength training of the hip abductors (and hip extensors) can illicit a bone-loading effect.
 The Oyster is a good starting point, but potential challenges for older adults include discomfort in the underneath hip as it presses into the mat.

 Again, extra cushioning in the form of a towel, or a thicker mat can help.
 Otherwise, work with a smaller angle at the hip joint (knees more tucked up) as this reduces the amount the greater trochanter (knobbly part of the hip) can protrude into the floor.
 Double leg raise in side-lying is another, more challenging, exercise for the hip abductors, but often with more potential for hip pain on the underneath limb.
 Instead, try the oyster with elevated feet.

 This benefits from engaging the lower leg (like the double leg raise) and encouraging a fuller range of hip work, but with the hips at a more comfortable angle.

-Pilates is an incredibly popular with older exercisers and, with some tailored adaptations, can be achievable for a broad range of abilities.
-As well as this, Pilates can address some of the goals of exercise for the older population, for example, maintaining strength in muscles that affect daily function and targeting common fracture sites, such as the hip, wrist and spine.
+Pilates is incredibly popular with older exercisers and, with some tailored adaptations, can be achievable for a broad range of abilities.
+As well as this, Pilates can address some of the goals of exercise for older adults, for example, maintaining strength in muscles that affect daily function and targeting common fracture sites, such as the hip, wrist and spine.